patrickgrey/patrickgrey/source/_posts/2017/12/vue-search-posts.md

 date: 2017-12-30 00:00:00
 tags:
 ---
+### Feature Aim
+Allow visitors to search through all posts by typing a string to search through titles.

+### Development Notes
-In the unlikely event someone reads this blog, I'd guess they will land on the post they want via a search.
-However, just in case, I wanted to allow browsing of all posts.
-My aim was to have a list of all posts that could be filtered by typing into a search box.
+In the unlikely event someone reads this blog, I'd guess they will land on the post they want via a search engine.
+However, visitors should be able to search posts and it's a fun feature to implement.

+I chose to develop with Vue.js as I wanted to better learn the framework.

+I'm only listing posts by title and date to force me to give them descriptive titles.
+It also means it's a very lightweight approach to having them on the page.
+This means I can possibly list all posts on one page without having to download too much HTML or encountering rendering issues.

+If I'm surprisingly prolific in my writing, I may have to change my approach - I know that mobile browsers can struggle with very long pages but at the moment, I think it's OK.

+I went through several user interface iterations, which started to add elements (like a 'Show All Posts' button).
+I eventually simplified things and, in my opinion, that gave the best user experience:

+- the static HTML page lists 10 posts.
+- a JSON object containing the titles, dates and slugs of all the posts is baked into the page by Hexo.

 I went through several increasingly complex user interface iterations before coming up with what seems to be a simpler solution.